Graham Chadwick: Early life

 Chadwick was born into the large family of a railway signalman.
 When he was only ten years old, his father died, and his mother took her children to Swansea.
 Chadwick was educated in Swansea at the Bishop Gore School.

 When he left the school in 1939 at the age of sixteen, he was unsure of his vocation to ordination, and he spent the first three years of the Second World War maintaining station clocks on the railway line from Swansea to mid-Wales.
 In 1942 he joined the Royal Navy Volunteer Reserve, and once his linguistic talents were identified, he was appointed a midshipman.
 Japanese language training at the School of Oriental and African Studies in London was followed by a posting to Sri Lanka and by an assignment as an intelligence officer to the Pacific theatre, where he served on HMS Indefatigable and HMS Formidable and lost a close friend in a Japanese kamikaze attack.
-After VJ day he was involved in the interrogation of Japanese war criminals being held in Australian POW camps.
+After V-J Day he was involved in the interrogation of Japanese war criminals being held in Australian POW camps.
 He left the navy with the rank of sub-lieutenant.